therenegar/launch/README.md

 SYS REQUIREMENTS
 ----------------
-Target: DOS 3.3+, 80286, EGA or better, 80-column text mode
+- DOS 3.3+, 80286, EGA or better, 80-column text mode
-Compiler: Microsoft C 5.1
+- Compiler (if building from source) Microsoft C 5.1

 INSTALLATION
 ------------
-Keep `LAUNCH.EXE` and `LAUNCH.MNU` in the same directory and put that directory on PATH.
+Keep `LAUNCH.EXE` and `LAUNCH.MNU` in the same directory and put that directory on `PATH`.
-Type
+To start, at the DOS prompt type
 ```
 LAUNCH
 ```
-at the DOS prompt to open the menu.

 Launch! locates and saves `LAUNCH.MNU` beside `LAUNCH.EXE`, regardless of the current working directory.